kelloggm/cs-490-website/project-plan.md

     * Large: Currently unable to provide a responsible estimate.
 * A brief (1-2 sentence max) justification of how you reached the size estimate of the task
 * Milestone for delivering the task, chosen from one of the following two-week sprints:
-  * Sprint 0: Oct 9 - Oct 20
+  * Sprint 0: Oct 7 - Oct 18
-  * Sprint 1: Oct 23 - Nov 3
+  * Sprint 1: Oct 19 - Nov 1
-  * Sprint 2: Nov 6 - Nov 17
+  * Sprint 2: Nov 2 - Nov 15
-  * Sprint 3: Nov 20 - Dec 1
+  * Sprint 3: Nov 16 - Nov 29
-  * Spring 4: Dec 4 - Dec 12 (note: this sprint is about 10 days, because the deadline is Dec 12.
+  * Sprint 4: Nov 30 - Dec 10 (note: this sprint is shorter than the other---only about 10 days.
 We don't recommend scheduling many tasks in this sprint, because of the likelihood that some tasks from prior sprints might not be done yet.)

 Your work breakdown should take the format of a simple textual list.

 ## Submission
 Your project plan should be submitted as a single PDF in [Canvas](https://njit.instructure.com/courses/38748) to the assignment "Preliminary Project Plan."
 Each team submits a single document to Canvas: when uploading the submission, your teams should already be present in Canvas.
 Be sure to tag your team mates.
-The assignment is due by the end of October 9, AoE.
+The assignment is due by the end of October 7, AoE.

 ## Grading
 The project plan will account for 7.5% of your project grade, and will be graded out of 75 points.
 The grading of the project plan is further broken down as follows: